What is 1099 Reporting in Construction Industry: A Comprehensive Guide

 Digital tracking tools

 Digital tracking tools like spreadsheets or custom-built databases can offer a reliable solution for monitoring contractor payments.
-They allow detailed tracking of income and expenses, providing a comprehensive overview at your fingertips.
+They allow detailed tracking of income and expenses, providing an overview at your fingertips.

 Integration with payroll systems